 Proposed changes for “sleep” usage (as mark up):

-66.22: "..that all the non-AP STAs affiliated with the non-AP MLD might sleep for a specified length of time.."
+66.22: "..that all the non-AP STAs affiliated with the non-AP MLD might transition to doze state for a specified length of time.."

 Use of “awaken”

 The use of awaken is yet another term that really means transition to awake state.